The Frederick A.O. Schwarz Education Center offers profession learning programs throughout the year and is a CTLE certified provider.

 Interested in a more bespoke experience?
-Intrigued by our offerings but can't come to us?
-We offer in-school and virtual workshops year round, led by our trained Museum educators and featuring hands-on activities that utilize the Museum’s rich collections of prints, photographs, ephemera, and more!
+We offer virtual workshops year round, led by our trained Museum educators and featuring hands-on activities that utilize the Museum’s rich collections of prints, photographs, ephemera, and more!

 Professional Development Workshops

-Bring the museum to your classroom.
-Our in-depth and engaging workshops for educators and administrators are available as both in-person and virtual programs and are led by museum professionals.
+Bring the museum to your virtual classroom.
+Our in-depth and engaging workshops for educators and administrators utilize the Museum's rich collection to connect the stories of the past to our city today.
+All virtual workshops are led by museum professionals.

 Each session includes access to primary and secondary sources, techniques for connecting the materials to your curriculum, and activities that support the Common Core Standards, Next Generation Learning Standards, and the Danielson Framework.
 Session lengths can be tailored to meet your needs, from 80-120 minutes.
 Each session is $850 for up to 40 teachers.

 For more information or to reserve a workshop, please contact us at email@example.com.